khyejin1231/Deep_learning_tutorial/README.md

 Then, you download the tutorial and import it when you open H2oFlow Notebook.

 ## Tutorial 3.
+This tutorial shows how a H2o deep learning model can be used to do supervised classification and regression.
+We will use R.  H2O's Deep Learning algorithm is a multilayer feed-forward artificial neural network.
+It can also be used to train an autoencoder.
+In this example we will train a standard supervised prediction model.

 ### How to use H2o in R?
 There are some useful links that you can read: